WatchOS 8 Public Beta: Best New Features on Apple Watch | ExBulletin

 You will be able to use the Doodle Tool, Emoji Selector, or Dictation Options all from the same screen when sending a message.
 In addition, if you went to dictate a message but realized that it was making a transcription error, you could now select a word and use the digital crown to make corrections. ..
 That’s what I appreciate because my Australian accents often result in pretty interesting dictation errors.

-Just like on the iPhone, you can send a GIF by selecting the image magnifier icon and selecting it from the trend list, or by searching one from your wrist.
+As with the iPhone, you can send a GIF by selecting the magnifying glass icon and selecting it from the trend list or by searching for the desired GIF.

 New apps coming to WatchOS

 The Contacts app is finally available on your wrist so you can edit, add, view and share without having to unplug your phone.
-Apple has also extended the Find My app to two new apps, Find Mytems and Find Devices.
-They can do exactly what’s written on the can, ping items like AirTag, and find devices that have signed in to their Apple ID from their Watch.
+Apple has also split the Find My app into two new apps, Find My stems and Find Devices.
+They can do exactly what’s written on the can, ping items like AirTag, and find devices signed in with their Apple ID from their Watch.

 WatchOS 8 also works with iPhone’s focus mode, so you can limit distractions or customize the mode so that only notifications from specific contacts or apps are interrupted.
 When you apply the mode on your iPhone, it will be set automatically on your watch.
 It is also considered wise to suggest a focus, such as asking you to turn on the mode when you start your workout.
 I need to spend more time on the beta before it understands my usage patterns.